PiNet/PiNet.github.io/articles/troubleshooting/boot-issues.md

 ###Can you ping the server?
 If you are dropped out into an ```initramfs``` shell, trying entering ```ping``` followed by the server IP address from above.
 You should get something like ```64 bytes from...``` which means it is receveing a reply.
 If you get ```Request timeout for icmp_seq...``` then there isn't a direct link between the Raspberry Pi and the server.
 Check your cables.
 Is there perhaps some sort of firewall in the middle?

+###Check the OS installed correctly
+On the server, open a terminal and enter ```ls /opt/ltsp/armhf```.
+If you see a folder titled ```debootstrap``` then this means the PiNet software failed to correctly build Raspbian.
+This usually happens because the internet drops out half way through or your network is blocking access to part of the Raspbian repositories.
+To fix this issue, it is highly recommended you start from the start again, reinstalling Ubuntu then PiNet to make sure everything is cleared out.
+If it continues to fail, try installing PiNet using a different internet connection, perhaps try taking the server home?

 ##I have an error not listed here or suggestions aren't working
 If these suggestions don't help, you may want to contact [support](../support.html).